theboxahaan/pipelines/README.md

 2. Finalise `Plumber` design
 3. Think about input specifications.
 Graph representations look good RN.
 4. Write a pipelines viewer if I get time.
-5. Write Input Rigs i.e. class with no inputQs and only outputs
+5. ~~Write Input Rigs i.e. class with no inputQs and only outputs~~
 6. Add signal handler to handle script exit
 7. ~~Add tests for Processor and Plumber~~
+8. Pass args through input ?
+9. Write a proper mechanism for getting function object from string